-Here are five degree programs at St. Edward’s that will teach you how to combine skills with a profession that gives back.
+Here are four degree programs at St. Edward’s that will teach you how to combine skills with a profession that gives back.

 Degree: Master of Science in Leadership and Change

 What you can do: Help organizations and people adapt

 The adage that “the only constant in life is change” is true for successful organizations as well as individuals.
 The Master of Science in Leadership and Change (MSLC) at St. Edward’s University equips graduates with the skills to make organizational transitions productive and positive.
 The degree program focuses on leadership and change management from a business perspective and will prepare you to work in for-profit, non-profit and governmental settings.
 Potential careers include program officer for a charitable foundation, chief of staff for a legislator, and director of strategic planning for a financial institution.

 What you can do: Change the world one person at a time

 Counselors change the world by helping individual people transform their lives and relationships.
 The Master of Arts in Counseling (MAC) program at St. Edward’s University in Austin, Texas, prepares students to become a Licensed Professional Counselor (LPC), a Licensed Marriage and Family Therapist (LMFT), or both.
 You’ll learn a variety of approaches for treating mental health — from the latest research on the relationship between neuroscience and mental health, to eastern philosophies and treatments that have been practiced for thousands of years — and graduate prepared to work with children, adolescents, adults, families or couples.

 Degree: Master of Arts in College Student Development

 What you can do: Help college students reach their full potential